H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 **`for_whom_axis`** — The intended beneficiary population: which households, communities, or demographic groups the belief is most relevant to.
 This axis supports population-targeted routing — surfacing AML-related weatherization programs preferentially to households in subsidence-risk zones.

 **`under_whose_authority_axis`** — The institutional authority under which the belief's claim holds: a regulatory agency, a legislative mandate, a contractual right, or a property ownership basis.
 For the landowner belief layer, this records the ownership basis — assessor record, deed reference where available.
-This axis is central to P16 – Power accountable to place: the system can answer not just "who is here" but "under whose authority do they operate here."
+This axis is central to **P16 – Power accountable to place**: the system can answer not just "who is here" but "under whose authority do they operate here."

 **`on_what_evidence_axis`** — The primary source and provenance chain: dataset name, table, primary key, data vintage, and any raw string variants (for example, the multiple assessor name variants for a single canonical corporate entity).
 This axis supports full provenance tracing from a displayed belief back to its source record.